 Colorado Statutes

 In Colorado, district attorneys may have the power to direct file adult criminal charges against juveniles only under certain circumstances.
-For example:
+The statutes governing the prosecution of juveniles as adults are found in Title 19 of the Colorado Revised Statutes (C.R.S.), specifically:

 Why Being Charged as an Adult Matters

 The key difference between juvenile and adult courts is in the purpose and outcome.
-Juvenile court is designed to rehabilitate minors, giving them a chance to correct their behavior and reintegrate into society.
+Rehabilitation is the primary goal of juvenile court.
+Ideally, minors accused of crimes get a chance to correct their behavior and reintegrate into society.
 Penalties often involve counseling, probation, or time in a juvenile detention facility until the minor reaches a certain age.
+And while many believe that nobody will know if a crime was committed by a juvenile, schools, employers, or the military can still access juvenile records in certain circumstances.

 In adult court, however, the focus shifts to punishment.
 This means that juveniles tried as adults face the same penalties as adult offenders.
 This can include long-term imprisonment in adult correctional facilities.
 Moreover, a conviction in adult court results in a permanent criminal record, which can affect the juvenile’s ability to find employment, pursue higher education, or even find housing later in life.